 Allegria, Cirque de Soleil

 My Uber driver back to the marina LOVES his city of Montreal (he had guide books to share!), and talked about his favorite restaurants and city highlights our whole ride.
-We checked out one suggestion that night for dessert: Queues De Castor for ice cream and Beaver Tails, a Quebec delicacy!
+We checked out one suggestion that night for dessert: Queues De Castor for ice cream and Beaver Tails, a delicacy in Quebec!
 We sat in the park across the street and devored our treats.
 We were stuffed, so we wandered around the streets of Old Montreal, enjoying the lights of the city.

 After looking at the light show on the clocktower for days, we finally took a walk out to it for a closer look.
 We were glad we did, as it’s remarkable!